funkwerk/gherkin_language/README.md

 To tag all words used, start it with `--tag`.
 This allows to build up a glossary based on the feature files provided.

+To ignore specific rules, mention them with an `--ignore RULE`.
+This allows to bypass the checks.

 Glossary
 --------